 Following the revised Covid-19 restrictions announced by Government on January 6th 2021, the deployment of smart meters temporarily ceased from 6pm on January 8th, 2021.
 We will recommence smart meter replacements as soon as it is safe to do, based on Government advice.
 We will contact you to let you know when we are recommencing smart meter installations in your area.

 Further information on the Smart Metering Programme can be found HERE.

 What is ESB Networks approach to meter readings during the Covid-19 pandemic?

-Please note ESB Networks will read meters located outdoors under the current level 5 restrictions announced by the Government on 19 October 2020.
-ESB Networks has controls and protocols in place to minimise the risk to both our staff and our customers.
+ESB Networks has controls and protocols in place to minimise the risk to both our staff and our customers during this process.

-Customers can also submit meter reads to their Electricity Supplier directly or to ESB Networks as follows:
+Customers can submit meter reads to their Electricity Supplier directly or to ESB Networks as follows: